NordicSemiconductor/Android-nRF-Connect/documentation/Automated tests/README.md

 ### Operation expected result

 Each operation in the test may end with SUCCESS, WARNING or FAIL.
 If the operation fails the test is aborted and the device is being disconnected.
 Warning does not abort the test but the cause of the warning is logged.
-In addition the expected result for each operation may be specified using **expected** attribute.
+In addition, the expected result for each operation may be specified using **expected** attribute.
 Using this attribute a test can check some conditions that should not happen.
 This attribute may have one of the following values:

-- SUCCESS                 - success is required to go on (default)
+- SUCCESS                 - success is required to go on (default),
-- SUCCESS_WARNING_ON_FAIL - a warning will be logged in the result file but the test will continue
+- SUCCESS_WARNING_ON_FAIL - a warning will be logged in the result file but the test will continue,
-- FAIL                    - a fail is required to proceed
+- FAIL                    - a fail is required to proceed,
 - FAIL_WARNING_ON_SUCCESS - a fail is expected but in case of a success a warning will be logged to the result file.

+If **expected** attribute is set to FAIL the tag may also specify the exected error code using **expectedErrorCode** attribute.
+For example, it writing to a characteritistic should fail because of its CCCD not being enabled the **read** tag may contain ```expected="FAIL" expectedErrorCode="253"``` (GATT CCCD CFG ERROR, 0xFD).
+This attribute has been added in nRF Connect v.4.11.

 ### Timeouts

 Each operation, except **dfu** may have the timeout specified.
 The default timeout for each is set to 5000ms and may be changed using the **timeout="NUMBER"** attribute.
 The number is in milliseconds.